We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Reverse mortgage

 A reverse mortgage is a type of mortgage that lets homeowners 62 and older borrow a lump sum of money, open a line of credit or receive monthly payments while using their home as collateral.
-Unlike a regular mortgage, borrowers do not have to make monthly payments to the lender.
+Unlike a regular mortgage, borrowers don't have to make monthly payments to the lender.
 However, the amount they owe increases, not decreases, over time.

 Our article, Reverse Mortgage Pros and Cons, has important information every homeowner needs to know before applying for this kind of mortgage.